exercism/c/docs/C_STYLE_GUIDE.md

 The rules within this guide are in addition to, or to call out, those in the [Linux kernel coding style guide](https://www.kernel.org/doc/html/latest/process/coding-style.html).

+## C Standard

+Code should conform to the C99 standard, more formally known as ISO/IEC 9899:1999.
+POSIX, or otherwise non-standard library functions, types or other that are references external to the implementation should not be used.

 ## Names

 In general, the names of types, variables, structures and files should use snake case with all letters in lower case and underscores `_` are used to separate name components.